ShyGorilla/dragon/README.md

 `chmod +x dragon.sh` // Change the permission of the file

+`sudo cat command.txt > ~/.Xresources` // To allow copy and paste in xterm

 `sudo ./dragon.sh` // To run the tool

 or you can do all that with only one command to copy